mahdikazemi96/RegisterationForm/README.md

   > to fill this input I used `[value]` angular property binding  to bind the person id initialized in the *person-service*

 - `<input type="text" class="form-control" id="name" placeholder="Enter Name" name="name" #name="ngModel" [(ngModel)]="service.person.name" required minlength="3" maxlength="10" [class.invalid]="name.invalid &#038;&#038; name.touched">`

+  > I used ` #name="ngModel"` to declare an *ngModel* to access this input in all other parts.

+  > the `[(ngModel)]="service.person.name"` is used to bind the value of this input to the person that is already generated in *person-service*, with this method you can access the value inserted by user in the *person-register.component.ts* and reverse.

+  > the `[class.invalid]` is an Angular validtor that indicates the considered input changes to *red* coller when ever it was invalid, you should declare the invalidity situation in this validator and I declaed as `name.invalid &#038;&#038; name.touched` and it means when ever the input with '#name' ngModel was empty or the min length was less than 3 or more than 10 character make this input red.